 Most communities, high schools & college campuses have one (or several) tennis courts that are open to the public.
 The surfaces on tennis courts can really vary and some are better than others for roller skating.
 Some are very rubbery/grippy (not ideal but will work in a pinch) while others are just smooth concrete which is perfect to practice roller skating.
 If you don’t have something in your town try checking out the next town over.
 Try and hit tennis courts during off hours & don’t get in the way of other tennis players.

-Unused warehouse or office spaces
+Unused warehouse, Airplane Hangar or office spaces

 Finding un-used warehouse or office space to use can be a tad challenging I will admit.
 This may require some phone calls or knowing someone…or knowing someone who knows someone to find a space.
 Many landlords just aren’t willing to take on the liability of roller skaters potentially being injured on their property.
 Be willing to sign a release and pay some rental fees.